Fixed and Floating weeks Spain Legal issues LAW 42/98

 It sometimes happens that a resort is hell bent of disproving one legal issue only to land themselves in trouble with another.

-Following two recent decisions by the Spanish Supreme Court, the Membership in many club has been utterly frustrated.
+Following two recent decisions by the Spanish Supreme Court, the Membership in clubs has been utterly frustrated.

 TESS is now actioning/pursuing hundreds of timeshare claims as many of our client’s timeshare contracts mirrors the issues in those judgements and therefore, is also void and contrary to Spanish National Legislation Law 42/98.